Free East Point Calculator

 What does it mean when my East Point and Ascendant are in different signs?

-When your East Point and regular Ascendant fall in different signs, you carry two distinct rising signatures.
-The regular Ascendant reflects how geographic latitude and the tilt of the ecliptic shape your projected identity at your birth location.
-The East Point shows the underlying orientation that emerges when latitude is removed from the calculation.
+When your East Point and regular Ascendant fall in different signs, astrologers read two distinct rising signatures.
+The regular Ascendant reflects how geographic latitude and the tilt of the ecliptic shape the birth-location angle.
+The East Point shows what that angle becomes when latitude is removed from the calculation.
 For people born at high latitudes, a gap of thirty degrees or more is common.
-Some astrologers describe this difference as the gap between a culturally conditioned persona and a more essential self, with the East Point surfacing more clearly when you step outside familiar social environments.
+Some astrologers describe this difference as a contrast between local presentation and a more abstract self-presentation point.

 Explore your full chart